Washington County, Virginia: History

 For thousands of years, indigenous peoples of varying cultures lived in the area.
-At the time of European massacre, the Chiska had a chief village near what is now Saltville, destroyed by the Spaniards in 1568.
+At the time of European massacre, the Chiska had their capital near what is now Saltville, destroyed by the Spaniards in 1568.
 The Cherokee annexed the region from the Xualae around 1671, and ceded it to the Virginia Colony in 1770 at the Treaty of Lochaber.

 The county was formed by Virginians in 1776 from Fincastle County.
 It was named for George Washington, who was then commander-in-chief of the Continental Army.
 Washington County is among the first geographical regions to be named after the president of the United States.

 Washington County was raided by the Chickamauga Cherokee during the Cherokee–American wars.
 In July 1776, Chief Dragging Canoe led an attack on Black's Fort (renamed Abingdon in 1778).
 The area remained prone to attack until after Chickamauga leader Bob Benge was brutally taken over by Europeans with ammunition in 1794.

 As with many other frontier counties, the boundaries and territory changed over the years.
 In 1786 the northwestern part of Washington County became Russell County.
 In 1814 the western part of what remained of Washington County was combined with parts of Lee and Russell counties to form Scott County.
 In 1832 the northeastern part of Washington was combined with part of Wythe County to form Smyth County.
 Finally, with the incorporation of the town of Goodson as the independent city of Bristol in 1890, Washington County assumed its present size.

 On January 27, 2025, Vice President JD Vance and Governor Glenn Youngkin visited Washington County to meet with survivors of Hurricane Helene and review the recovery progress.